 A Little Paint Goes a Long Way

+You don’t get a second chance to make a first impression, and neither does your home.
 Weathered exterior paint looks dingy and can undermine your efforts to get the best price on the open market, which is why a fresh cost of paint is one of the simplest and cheapest ways to increase your home’s curb appeal and the price it will fetch.